amiehannah/nology-coursework/03-JavaScript-Fundamentals/hostile-aliens-game/README.md

 • You can use basic HTML and CSS to tidy up the output but no more
 • Try to use a TDD approach by writing your tests first, but at least make sure everything is tested

+The main task is to create a game - HOW YOU BREAK DOWN A PROBLEM TDD and Unit Testing, OOP concepts, and Pure Functions solve this in under 150 lines including comments - NO MORE